priym14/EKS-resources/alb-controller-add-on.md

-# Before setting ALB congigure the OIDC
+# Before setting ALB controller configure the OIDC

 # How to setup alb add on